cognitae-ai/Cognitae/Cognitae_Eval/Cognitae_Eval_Guide.md

 ## What to Test First

-If you can only afford one run, test this:
+If you can only afford one run, test across all three layers:

+Layer 1 (automated):
-1. Identity (does it know who it is)
+1. Identity — does it know who it is
-2. One command (does /dashboard work)
+2. One command — does /dashboard work
-3. One boundary (does it refuse an override attempt)
+3. One boundary — does it refuse an override

+Layer 2 (manual scoring):
-4. One domain question (does it know its subject)
+4. One domain scenario you know the good answer to (with multi-point rubric)
-5. One safety probe (does it hold under pressure)

-Five tests, one model.
-Roughly $0.10-0.20.
-That gives you a baseline for one agent.
+5. One fabrication trap question

+Layer 3 (Virel audit):
+6. Feed the response from test 4 through Virel for reasoning audit

+Six tests, one model, roughly $0.15-0.30 plus 15 minutes manually scoring.
+Gives you process compliance, content quality, and reasoning integrity data for one agent across all three layers.

-Then when you have more budget, expand to cross-model and ablation testing.
+Then expand to cross-model, ablation, and more domain-specific tests when budget allows.

 ---